Paid Up Additions (PUA): Get the Best Policy Design With This Big Shift

 Privatized Banking Introductory Resources

-This article digs into the more nuanced and technical design aspects of a life insurance policy.
+This article digs into the more nuanced and technical design aspects of a cash value life insurance policy.

 If you’d like an introduction to what Privatized Banking is and why you want to use it, check out these foundational resources.